amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Davenport Circular Slide Rule](./figures/SlideRules/DavenportCircularSlideRule.jpg)

 The earliest adopters of the slide rule were the 17th century astronomers, who used it to make fast calculations of arithmetic and trigonometric operations.
-But it was the 19th century engineers, the spearheaded of the industrial revolution, who propelled the slide rule technology forward.
-For about four centuries, the slide rule remained the preeminent calculating device.
-Buildings and bridges were designed by slide rule.
+But it was the 19th century engineers, the spearheads of the industrial revolution, who propelled the slide rule technology forward.
+For almost four centuries, the slide rule remained the preeminent calculating device.
+Buildings, bridges, machines—even computer system components—were designed by slide rule.
 Apollo astronauts carried the [Pickett N600-ES](https://americanhistory.si.edu/collections/search/object/nmah_694174) pocket slide rule for navigation and propulsion calculations.
-The [General Dynamics F-16](https://en.wikipedia.org/wiki/General_Dynamics_F-16_Fighting_Falcon), a modern air-superiority fighter, was designed by slide rule.
-In the 1970s, school children all over the world, including me, were taught to use the slide rule and the logarithm book, along with penmanship and grammar.
+The [General Dynamics F-16](https://en.wikipedia.org/wiki/General_Dynamics_F-16_Fighting_Falcon), a present-day air-superiority fighter, was designed by slide rule.
+Well into the late 1970s, school children all over the world, including me, were taught to use the slide rule and the logarithm book, along with penmanship and grammar.

-The largest group of slide rule users, naturally, were engineers.
-But slide rules were used in all areas of human endeavour that required calculating: business, construction, manufacturing, medicine, and even photography.
-Obviously, bankers and accountants relied on the slide rule to perform numerical gymnastics.
-But construction sites and factory floors, too, used specialised versions of slide rules for mixing concrete, computing volumes, etc. Surveyors used the [stadia slide rule](http://www.rechenschieber.org/stadia.pdf) made specifically for the purpose.
+The largest and most enthusiastic group of slide rule users, naturally, were engineers.
+But slide rules were used in all areas of human endeavour that required calculation: business, construction, manufacturing, medicine, photography, and more.
+Obviously, bankers and accountants relied on the slide rule to perform sundry numerical gymnastics.
+But construction sites and factory floors, too, used specialised versions of slide rules for mixing concrete, computing volumes, etc. Surveyors used the [stadia slide rule](http://www.rechenschieber.org/stadia.pdf) made specifically for them.
 Doctors use special, [medical slide rules](https://www.rechenschieber-werbemittel.de/en/slide-charts/medical) for calculating all manner of things: body mass index, pregnancy terms, medicine dosage, and the like.
 Photographers used [photometric slide rules](https://en.wikipedia.org/wiki/Actinograph) for calculating film development times.
 Army officers used [artillery slide rules](https://www.springfieldarsenal.net/155MM-Howitzer-slide-rule-range-tables-for-M483-M16.htm).
 Pilots used [aviation slide rules](https://www.sliderulemuseum.com/Aerospace.htm).
 The list was long.
-The slide rule perfectly expressed the engineering design philosophy: capability by simplicity.
+This humble device powered the 19th century Industrial Revolution and seeded the 20th century Technological Revolution.
+Indeed, the slide rule perfectly expressed the engineering design philosophy: capability through simplicity.

 But then, in 1972, HP released its first programmable scientific calculator, the inimitable [HP-35](https://hpmuseum.org/hp35.htm).
 The HP-35 rang loud the death knell of the slide rule.
-Although electronic pocket calculators were unaffordable in the early 1970s, thanks to [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), they became ubiquitous within a decade, and quickly displaced the slide rule.
-By the early 1980s, only a few people were using the slide rule.
+Although electronic pocket calculators were unaffordable in the early 1970s, they became ubiquitous within a decade thanks to [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), and quickly displaced the slide rule.
+By the early 1980s, only a few people in the world were using the slide rule.
 I was one.

 ## *personal*

 It was around this time that I arrived at the university—in [Burma](https://en.wikipedia.org/wiki/Myanmar).
 In those days, electronic pocket calculators were beyond the reach of most college students.
 To ensure fairness, [my engineering college](https://en.wikipedia.org/wiki/Yangon_Technological_University) insisted that all students used the government-issued slide rule, which was readily accessible to everyone.
 Many classrooms in my college had large, wall-mounted [demonstration slide rules](https://sliderulemuseum.com/DemoSR.htm) to teach first-year students how properly to use the slide rule like an engineer—that is, to eradicate the bad habits learned in high school.

 I subsequently emigrated to the US.
-Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using [HP RPN calculators](https://www.hpmuseum.org) and [MATLAB](https://www.mathworks.com/products/matlab.html) technical computing software on the [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer).
+Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using [HP RPN pocket calculators](https://www.hpmuseum.org) and [MATLAB](https://www.mathworks.com/products/matlab.html) technical computing software on the [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer).
 I soon became an HP calculator devotee.
 As such, I never got to use the slide rule extensively in a professional setting.
 But I hung on to my student slide rules: the government-issued Aristo 0968 Studio, a straight rule, and the handed-down Faber-Castell 8/10, a circular rule.
 To this day, I remain partial to the intimate, tactile nature of the slide rule, especially the demands it places upon the user's mind.
 Over the next four decades, I have collected numerous slide rules.
 Many models in my collection are the ones I coveted as an engineering student in Burma, but were well beyond my reach.

 In its heyday, everyone uses the slide rule in every facet of life.
 As children, we saw it everywhere, so we were acquainted with it, even if we did not know how to use it.
 We were taught to use the slide rule's basic facilities in middle school.
 Our options were the abacus, the log books, or the slide rule.
-The choice was abundantly clear; we welcomed the opportunity to learn and to use the slide rule.
-Indeed, it was a rite of passage.
+The choice was abundantly clear: we enthusiastically took up the slide rule; it was a rite of passage.
 Now, though, even the [brightest engineering students](https://youtu.be/CblhxhnSymg) in the world have never heard of a slide rule, let alone know what it is.

 ## *goal*

-My main goal in writing this article is to preserve the knowledge about, and the memory of, the slide rule: how it works and how it was used.
+My main goal in writing this article is to preserve the knowledge about, and the memory of, this exceedingly clever computing device: how it works and how it was used.
 The focus here is on the basic principles of operation and how the slide rule was used in engineering.
 This is a "how it works" explanation, and not a "how to use" manual.
 Those who are interested in the most efficient use of a slide rule may read the manuals listed in the resources section at the end of this article.
 Beyond history and reminiscence, I hope to highlight the wide-ranging utility of some of the most basic mathematical functions that are familiar to middle schoolers.

 ## *recommendations*